 Accrued Administrative Expenses represent administrative expenses, which have been accrued but not yet paid.
 Generally accepted accounting principles require that the financial statements of entities in liquidation provide for an estimate of future administrative costs.
-The IRS tax matters which impact the closure of an estate will take approximately three more years to resolve.
-It is CLO's policy not to accrue estimates of future administrative costs, except when the Court has approved a final distribution order and the estate is scheduled to be closed within the following twelve months.
+Because it is anticipated the Internal Revenue Service tax matters which impact the closure of an estate will take approximately about two more years to resolve, it is CLO's policy not to accrue estimates of future administrative costs, except when the Court has approved a final distribution order and the Estate is scheduled to be closed within the following twelve months.